 \section{Abstract}

-For gene expression data measured in a crossover trial, a multivariate mixed effects model seems to be most appropriate.
-Standard statistical inference fails to provide reliable results when some responses are missing.
+A multivariate mixed-effects model seems to be the most appropriate for gene expression data collected in a crossover trial.
+It is, however, difficult to obtain reliable results using standard statistical inference when some responses are missing.
 Particularly for crossover studies, missingness is a serious concern as the trial requires a small number of participants.
-A Monte Carlo EM (MCEM) based technique has been adopted to deal with this situation.
-Along with estimation, a MCEM likelihood ratio test (LRTs) is developed for testing the fixed effects in such a multivariate crossover model with missing data.
-Intensive simulation studies have been carried out prior to the analysis of the gene expression data.
+A Monte Carlo EM (MCEM)-based technique was adopted to deal with this situation.
+In addition to estimation, MCEM likelihood ratio tests (LRTs) are developed to test fixed effects in crossover models with missing data.
+Intensive simulation studies were conducted prior to analyzing gene expression data.